 Whether you believe fishing is a sport, or just a hobby, fishing requires patience, dedication, and a lot of skill!
 You’ve probably gone fishing once or twice, or maybe even 103 times, but chances are you are dedicated to one or two types of fishing.
 Just how many types of fishing are there?
 Have you even heard of all of these?

 There are several methods and techniques depending on what type of fish you want and where you want to catch them.
-We’ve lumped some into explanations below, so you can get a little taste of how many different ways you can catch your dinner out in the open waters!
+We’ve lumped some into explanations below.

 On the most basic level- there is inshore fishing and offshore fishing for anyone just looking to fish in a local lake for fun.
 The main difference between the two, which might be a little obvious, is the depth of the water you are fishing in.
 With inshore fishing you can fish right from the side of the lake, on a bridge, or in shallow water.
 While offshore fishing consists of going deeper into the water, which usually requires a big fishing boat.
 Meanwhile, you can walk around the lake or have a small motorized boat to have a fun day inshore fishing.